Was this page helpful?

 session = cluster.connect()

-Connecting using Eventlet would look similar except instead of importing and using TwistedConnection
+Connecting using Eventlet would look similar except instead of importing and using TwistedConnection, you would

 dict of options.
 These will be passed as kwargs to ssl.wrap_socket()